emmahyde/lucretia-bott/README.md

   So that you are hardcoding the token you just copied from the Dev Portal instead of retrieving a token from AWS.

+**Don't ever push this change**.
+If you do by accident, regenerate your token for security purposes.

 1. When you're prepared, you may type `node .` into your bash console at the root directory in order to launch the app in non-detatched local-dev mode.
 Congrats, your bot should now be online!
 You may debug and test with effervescence and beauty.

 1. When making changes, please open a PR against `master` on a branch and send to / tag Emma Hyde for approval and merge.